booch/presentations/proposals/RailsConf/2015/how_http_works.md

 --------

 We're web developers.
 But how well do we know the web's core protocol, HTTP?
-In this presentation, we'll explore the protocol, with a goal of a better understanding so that we can more effectively deal with authentication, caching, and REST services.
+In this lab, we'll explore the protocol, using browser tools and command-line tools to see what's going on between the browser and the web server.

+We'll investigate how we can take advantage of HTTP features to make our Rails apps faster.

 We'll cover:

 * HTTP basics
 * HTTP methods (GET, POST, PUT, etc.)
 * HTTPS
+* Troubleshooting tools
 * REST
 * Proxies
 * Caching